tinacms/tina.io/content/docs/forestry/local-workflow.md

 ## Schema changes in Tina, using "local-mode"

 In Tina, you can run the Tina dashboard locally alongside your site.
 If you want to do a migration (E.g, renaming a field), you can test everything out locally with the CMS before pushing anything to git.
-When you're ready, everything get's pushed to Git together.
+When you're ready, everything gets pushed to Git together.